 Accommodation on Little Corn Island

-While accommodations vary from very cheap and basic (~$15/night) to somewhat higher end (~$100/night), there is really only one “luxury” establishment on the north end of the island offering individual cabins at ~ $2,000/week.
+There is only one “luxury” establishment on the north end of the island offering individual cabins at ~ $2,000/week.

 Carlitos Place is one of a number of small properties sitting right on the beach, on the eastern side of the island.
 They offer very basic, colourful beach shacks which have a bed, a basic bathroom, a mosquito net and a view of the Caribbean sea.